Learn How Marketing Cloud Engagement Products Work Together

 But wait.
 How can Cumulus marketers measure the total business impact of Sandra’s customer journey?
-With Datorama.
+With Marketing Cloud Intelligence.

-With Datorama, marketers are able to connect and unify all marketing data sources, visualize AI-powered insights to optimize performance in real time, and create actionable reports to drive ROI.
-So using a Datorama one-click dashboards, Cumulus marketers can build a report to see exactly how their different channels and campaigns across Sandra’s customer lifecycle are working.
+With Marketing Cloud Intelligence, marketers are able to connect and unify all marketing data sources, visualize AI-powered insights to optimize performance in real time, and create actionable reports to drive ROI.
+Using a one-click dashboard, Cumulus marketers can build a report to see exactly how their different channels and campaigns across Sandra's lifecycle are working.

-So recapping on all the Marketing Cloud solutions that went into Sandra's journey.
+To recap, here are the Marketing Cloud Engagement solutions that went into Sandra's journey.

 - Advertising Studio to optimize their Google search marketing using first-party CRM data

-- Salesforce CDP find a persona and turn it into a targetable audience
+- Data Cloud for Marketing to find a persona and turn it into a targetable audience

-- Journey Builder to activate that segment and then drive intelligent, personalized, and dynamic journeys using Email Studio, Mobile Studio, and Interaction Studio
+- Journey Builder to activate that segment and then drive intelligent, personalized, and dynamic journeys using Email Studio, Mobile Studio, and Marketing Cloud Personalization.

-- Datorama to measure and analyze overall marketing ROI in real-time
+- Marketing Cloud Intelligence to measure and analyze overall marketing ROI in real time

 Marketing Cloud Engagement is made up of several products to help you know your customer, personalize with intelligence, and engage across the entire journey.
 Now you know how they can fit together, as well as work with other parts of the Salesforce Platform, like Sales and Service.
 We can’t wait to see how you use Marketing Cloud Engagement to create 1-to-1 customer engagements in your company.